ContentMine/workshop-resources/software-tutorials/norma/norma-tutorial.md

 ...
 ```

-### PDF collections to TXT
+## 6. PDF COLLECTIONS 2 TXT

 This is still in an experimental stage.
 It works, but the output is not very clean and not ready for further preprocessing.
 But if you want to extract the *raw content* of a PDF, this is possible here.

 PDF is a notoriously bad format for automatic processing.
-While understandable for the human reader, PDF is a real obstacle for content mining.
+While understandable for the human reader, PDF is a real obstacle for computers and so for content mining.
 This lies in the nature of the document, which - from a machine's perspective - is essentially a 2-dimensional plane with symbols on it.
 The only information that a machine readily knows about any symbol is it's x- and y-location on the plane.
 Meaning, relations with other symbols, or logical concepts are not present in a PDF and have to be constructed by input from the outside.

 **Overview**